 Take advantage of any downtime.

 I was amazed at how fast this year went by and how little (if any) one-on-one time my child and I had this year.
 If I found us with a day where he had no plans for work, or studying or friends, I did my best to adjust my life to take advantage of that.
 Take your child to a movie of their choice, or to a meal at the restaurant of their choosing.
-The few times your last year that you can do that will help you when they’re off at school.
+The few chances you get to do that in your last year will help you when they’re off at school.

 Get the logistics of graduations in stone before the day arrives.

 What time are you going to get there?
 Where are you going to meet afterward?
 When are you going to do Cap and Gown photos because many schools collect them immediately after so you’ll need to do them before.
 Graduation day is very hectic, plan as much of it in advance as possible.

 Enjoy it all.